sersad-ru/MultiSens/README.md

 ## Overview
 Sometimes something goes wrong in your project.
 Maybe you have an error in your schematic.
 Maybe there are some bugs in your code.
 Or your new sensor is damaged.
-This simple tool can helps you to solve one of this problem: the sensor.
+This simple tool can helps you to solve one of this problem: *the sensor*.
 You can easily connect a sensor to the Multisens and check if it working properly.